Zach-Gooch/Zach-Gooch.github.io/_posts/2025-06-18-retirement-investing-basics.md

 exclude_from_archive: false
 ---

-I taught my first class, Principles of Microeconomics, in Summer 2025.
+I taught my first class, *Principles of Microeconomics*, in Summer 2025.
 In the last two sessions of the course, I included a section on the basics of investing for retirement.
 I am passionate about financial literacy and education, and I shared some of what I have learned with my students to give them a baseline understanding.

 Despite Florida requiring all high school students to take a personal finance class, many of my students did not know what a stock was.
 They found this material both interesting and motivating for their own retirement planning.